JetBrains/Qodana/topics/qodana-yaml.md

           - "all"
 ```

-Other package managers supported do not allow specifying scopes.
+Other package managers supported do not allow specifying the scopes.

 ### Detector options